 Every year, around mid-October, ducklings would appear.
 But sadly, over a few weeks, four would become three, three would become two, two would become one and so on.
 In 2018, however, the entire clutch of ducklings made it to a ‘safe’ fledgling stage.

 Despite bad weather, a mega-mast year and a global pandemic, whio populations nationally are on the rise according to the Department of Conservation.
-Thanks to the work of DOC, Whio Forever and pest-eradication projects like the Old Ghost Road's, things are looking up for this magical bird.
+Thanks to the work of DOC, Whio Forever and pest-eradication projects like the Old Ghost Road's, things are looking up for these magical birds.

 Riders and walkers are also noticing the birdlife, with trail survey feedback full of reports of special encounters.
 ‘We saw four kiwi between Lyell carpark and Lyell Saddle hut,’ reports one. ’None of them were in a hurry to run into the bush.
 Obviously pest control is working well – congratulations!’